AkshayaGopalakrishnan/Big-Data-Analysis-with-IBM-Cloud-Databases-for-Iris-Dataset/README.md

            - Perform some exploratory data analysis (EDA) tasks to understand the distribution and relationship of the data using visual techniques such as histograms, box plots, scatter plots, etc.

-           - Perform some inferential statistics tasks to test some hypotheses or assumptions about the data using techniques such as t-test, ANOVA, chi-square test, correlation, regression, etc.

-           - Perform some predictive analytics tasks to build models that can predict the target variable (species) from the features using techniques such as classification, clustering, decision trees, random forests, k-nearest neighbors, support vector machines, neural networks, etc.
+           - Perform some predictive analytics tasks to build models that can predict the target variable (species) from the features using techniques such as classification, decision trees, random forests, k-nearest neighbors, support vector machines, etc.

            - Perform some prescriptive analytics tasks to provide recommendations or suggestions based on the analysis results using techniques such as optimization, simulation, scenario analysis, etc.
 This project also designs visualizations that can present the analysis results in an understandable and impactful manner using various tools and libraries.
 Some of the tools and libraries are: